 Of course, some mistakes can have more serious consequences.
 The infamous money shift is one such mistake that can really mess up your engine and transmission.

-In this article, we’ll cover exactly what a money shift is and what happens when you do one.
+In this article, we’ll cover the meaning of a money shift and what happens when you do one.
 We’ll also give you some handy tips on how to avoid it.

 What actually is a ‘Money Shift’?